ArekSredzki/electron-release-server/docs/urls.md

 These are detailed separately [here](api.md).

 ## About using HTTPS
-If you are using HTTPS on your server be sure to configure the base URL in `config/local.js` because by default the download URLs will come from HTTP even if the update URL has been called from HTTPS.
+If you are using HTTPS on your server be sure to configure the base URL (`appUrl`) in `config/local.js` to use it as well since by default the download URLs will come from HTTP even if the update URL has been called from HTTPS.